Dr. Monika Raj

 (PHD/CHM/2009)

-Dr. Monika Raj is presently an Associate Professor at Emory University, Georgia, Atlanta.
-She was an Assistant Professor in the Department of Chemistry & Biochemistry at the University Auburn, Alabama, USA.
-She was awarded the prestigious Sloan Foundation Research Fellowship 2020.
+Prof. Monika Raj is a Professor of Chemistry at Emory University, Atlanta, Georgia, USA.
+She previously served as an Associate Professor at Emory University and Assistant Professor in the Department of Chemistry and Biochemistry at Auburn University, Alabama, USA.
+In 2020, she was awarded the prestigious Sloan Research Fellowship.

 Profile

-Dr. Raj earned her doctorate in Chemistry from IIT Kanpur in 2009 followed by postdoctoral from University of Pennsylvania in 2010 and New York University in 2014.
+Prof. Raj earned her doctorate in Chemistry from IIT Kanpur in 2009 followed by postdoctoral from University of Pennsylvania, USA in 2010 and New York University in 2014.
 She then worked as an Assistant Professor of Chemistry, Seton Hall University before joining University of Auburn.
 Her lab works in utilizing organic chemistry tools for solving the problems in the field of biology.
 The focus is on development of new chemical reactions, catalysis and ligation methodologies for synthesis of biological molecules.
+Prof. Raj was recognized with the Rising Star Award by the American Chemical Society in 2025, served as a Keynote Speaker at the Georgia Southern University Research event in 2024, and delivered the McLean Lecture in the Department of Chemistry and Biochemistry at the University of Detroit Mercy in 2022.

 Achievements and Honors